geerlingguy/internet-monitoring/README.md

 ## Interesting urls

-Note: replace `localhost` with your docker host ip/name if not running this locally.

 http://localhost:9090/targets shows status of monitored targets as seen from prometheus - in this case which hosts being pinged and speedtest. note: speedtest will take a while before it shows as UP as it takes about 30s to respond.

 http://localhost:9090/graph?g0.expr=probe_http_status_code&g0.tab=1 shows prometheus value for `probe_http_status_code` for each host.
 You can edit/play with additional values.
 Useful to check everything is okey in prometheus (in case Grafana is not showing the data you expect).